 2.3 Exemption

-Recall too that there are certain exemptions that apply to this law.
-Defendants, then, can challenge a charge by showing that they fell into one of these exemptions.
+Recall too that certain exemptions apply to this law.
+Defendants, then, can challenge a charge by showing they fell into one of these exemptions.
 For example, maybe the accused was viewing someone while following lawful security protocol.

 3. What are the penalties?